dequis/test/README.md

 # test
-:package: move along nothing to see here
+move along nothing to see here